-STAFF BLOG CAPITOL CHATTER Lawmakers eye more ways to reduce synthetic drug problems
+STAFF BLOG CAPITOL CHATTER House votes to fight synthetic drugs

 By Don Davis

 Minnesota representatives sent a strong message against synthetic drugs Wednesday, unanimously passing a bill to give a state agency more authority over them.

 "If you are not seeing this ...
 Posted on 4/9/14 at 4:44 PM

 FARGO SCHOOL TALK SAFE SCHOOLS, SAFE KIDS: Sobriety Monitoring Program

 By School Resource Officer Wes Libner, Soputh HighSchool Wes.Libner@fargo.k12.nd.us

 Recently, I attended a meeting at Juvenile Court, where I became aware of an alternative sentencing program associat...
 Posted on 12/11/13 at 9:30 AM

 When I first saw the story about the Horace woman who hid a broken meth pipe in her vagina, I thought of the dozens of quips I could offer in such a situation.
 But then I looked at the young woman's a...
 Posted on 12/4/13 at 9:07 PM